iit-danieli-joint-lab/idjl-gcc-vxworks/README.md

 ## Compilation from source code

 For compiling the GCC compiler with VxWorks support, you need a bash like enviroment.
-The enviroment in which this has been tested have been Ubuntu 18.04 and on Windows the
+The enviroment in which this has been tested have been Ubuntu 18.04 and on Windows the MSYS2 enviroment.

 ## Windows with MSYS2